War Memorials in the Isle of Lewis

 The Second World War number is about 450, reflecting the vastly different nature of that conflict.

 All seventeen memorials have been photographed.
 Each appears on a separate page, complete with transcription and details on location and access.
-This information was first published on the Scottish War Memorials Forum, and is reproduced here.
+This information was first published on the now-defunct Scottish War Memorials Forum, and is reproduced here.

 Further information on casualties can be obtained from the two tribute sites Faces from the Lewis War Memorial and Second World War Tribute for Lewis.